razterizer/TextUR/README.md

  * `X` : export (save) work to current file.
  * `B` : brush-stroke.
 Forms a circle, filled with the currently selected textel preset.
  * `SHIFT + B` : big brush-stroke.
+ * `R` : randomized brush-stroke.
+Same as the `B` key, but fills the circle with textels according to a normal random distribution.
+You can re-generate until you get the desired result.
+ * `SHIFT + R` : randomized big brush-stroke.
+Same as the `SHIFT + B` key, but fills the circle with textels according to a normal random distribution.
+You can re-generate until you get the desired result.
  * `F`: fill screen.
 Fills the texture with the currently selected textel preset where the bounding box of the screen is currently located over the texture.
  * `P` : pick a textel from under the cursor and hilite the corresponding preset in the menu.
  * `L` : show location of cursor.